defi-wonderland/specs/specs/protocol/superchain-configuration.md

 **`dependencySet`**

 - An `EnumerableSet` that stores the current list of chain IDs in the dependency set.
-- It MUST contain the same chain IDs as the one stored in the `L1BlockInterop` on L2 for each chain.
+- It MUST contain all the chain IDs of the chains that integrate the corresponding Superchain network.

 **`addChain`**